manufactured-solutions/MASA/README.md

 source terms, or they can use the automatic differentiation capabilities provided in MASA.
 The method by which solutions can be added to is provided by the "MASA-import" script.
 Please consult the MASA documentation for more details.
 The MASA development team will gladly add manufactured solutions to the library, for use in the verification community.
-If you would like to incorporate an MMS in the library, please contact masa-dev \@ ices.utexas.edu with the following information:
+If you would like to incorporate an MMS in the library, start a github ticket with the following information:

     Model document (written in LaTeX) detailing the equations, manufactured analytical terms C-code used to import the manufactured solutions into masa, using the "masa-import" feature.